top of page

 Frequently Asked Questions

 Each day's objective will depend on snow and weather conditions as well as your personal preferences.
 Our guides closely monitor conditions and will present options to you each morning.
-A centrally located base (Furano) allows us the flexibility to adjust each day to maximize skiing and minimize crowds.
+A centrally located base allows us the flexibility to adjust each day to maximize skiing and minimize crowds.
+We can also do more of a "roadtrip" style trip where we spend a couple days in one spot, then move on somewhere completely different.

 Expect your days to look something like this: